HL7/davinci-ra/input/pagecontent/index.md

 - [Home]\: The home page provides the summary, background information, scope, and actors for this implementation guide.

 <div class="bg-success" markdown="1">
-- [Methodology]\: The methodology pages provide guidance on the resource profiles and operation defined in this implementation guide.
+- [Methodology]\: These pages provide guidance on the resource profiles and operation defined in this implementation guide.
-    - [General Guidance]\: guidance that applies to all functionalities in this implementation guide
+    - [General Guidance]\: This page provides guidance that applies to all functionalities in this implementation guide.
-    - [Report Generation]\: how generating risk adjustment coding gap report is accomplished
+    - [Report Generation]\: This page describes how generating Risk Adjustment Coding Gap Report is accomplished.
-    - [Report Query]\: using query to return Risk Adjustment Coding Gap Reports and their evaluated resources
+    - [Report Query]\: This page provides guidance on using query to return Risk Adjustment Coding Gap Report(s) and their evaluated resources.
-    - [Remediation]\: how to use Task to request a change to gap status or add to new condition category to those that appears on the report
+    - [Remediation]\: This page documents how to use Task to request gap closure, gap invalidation, or add a net-new to coding gaps reported in a Risk Adjustment Coding Gap Report and provide clinical evaluation evidence.

-- [Digital Condition Category (dCC)]\: Section explaining how Risk Adjustment Condition Category codes can be represented by CQL in a similar fashion to quality measures
+- [Digital Condition Category (dCC)]\: These pages explain how a Condition Category can be structured as a proportion measure and be specified using CQL as a digital Condition Category in a similar fashion to electronic quality measures.
-    - [Specifying dCC]\: Defines how to represent digital Condition Category codes and includes a simple example
+    - [Specifying dCC]\: This page defines digital Condition Category and provides an example.
-    - [Transition Strategy]\: We know dCC's will take time to incorporate.
-This documents a transition strategy that can be used to get to the point where we can represent at least most CC's using dCC's.
+    - [Transition Strategy]\: This page describes transition strategy that could help support the transition state where more Condition Categories will be specified as dCCs in a phased manner.
 </div><!-- new-content -->

-- [FHIR Artifacts/Profiles]\: This page lists the set of Profiles that are defined in this implementation guide to exchange risk adjustment coding gaps.
+- FHIR Artifacts: These pages lists FHIR artifacts specified in this implementation guide.

-- [FHIR Artifacts/Extensions]\: This page lists the set of Extensions that are defined in this implementation guide to exchange risk adjustment coding gaps.
+    - [Profiles]\: This page lists the set of Profiles that are defined in this implementation guide to exchange risk adjustment coding gaps.

-- [FHIR Artifacts/Operations]\: This page lists operations defined in this implementation guide.
+    - [Extensions]\: This page lists the set of Extensions that are defined in this implementation guide to exchange risk adjustment coding gaps.

-- [FHIR Artifacts/Terminology]\: This page lists code systems and value sets defined in this implementation guide.
+    - [Operations]\: This page lists operations defined in this implementation guide.

-- [FHIR Artifacts/Capability statements]\: This page describes the expected FHIR capabilities of the risk adjustment actors of this implementation guide.
+    - [Terminology]\: This page lists code systems and value sets defined in this implementation guide.

-- [Examples]\: List of all the examples used in this implementation guide.
+    - [Capability statements]\: This page describes the expected FHIR capabilities of the risk adjustment actors of this implementation guide.

-- [Glossary/Acronyms]\: List of acronyms for this implementation guide.
+- [Examples]\: This page lists of all the examples used in this implementation guide.

-- [Glossary/Glossary]\: List of glossary for this implementation guide.
+- [Glossary]\: This page lists of glossary and acronyms for this implementation guide.
 - [Downloads]\: This page provides links to downloadable artifacts.

 ### Background